stereobooster/diamondback-ruby/README.md

 ruby  first.rb  0
 ```

 The short description (the top most sentence) of the error message says, `“instance String used where Numeric expected,”` and the context information (filenames and line numbers) first points to `sum.+` method at line 4 of `first.rb`.
-By inspecting the code, we realize that the command line arguments stored in `ARGV` are strings not numbers and therefore trying to add a `String` to a `Fixnum` (sum) is the cause of the error.
+By inspecting the code, we realize that the command line arguments stored in `ARGV` are strings, not numbers and therefore trying to add a `String` to a `Fixnum` (sum) is the cause of the error.
 Change `sum += v` to `sum += v.to_i`, and run DRuby again.
 You will see that the program is now accepted.
 This program is now well-typed because to_i method converts the receiver to an integer.

 The long description of the message (the message beginning from “It does not....” to right before the first context information), tells us more details about the error.
 Since Ruby uses structural typing (duck typing), DRuby models types in a similar manner.
 Despite having different class names (`String` vs. `Numeric`), DRuby tries to treat a String as a `Numeric`.
 It is safe to use a String in place of a Numeric if and only if String responds to at least as many methods as `Numeric`.
 However, this is not the case, and so DRuby reports each missing method.